 99-03.
 Del Negro, M., "Asymmetric shocks among U.S. states"

 99-05.
-Martinelli, C., y Matsui, A., "Policy Reversals: Electoral Competition with Privately Informed Parties"
+Martinelli, C., and Matsui, A., "Policy Reversals: Electoral Competition with Privately Informed Parties"